The Manager Climate Corps (MCC):

 The MCC was developed to support and connect local natural resource managers, researchers, cultural practitioners, policy professionals, community leaders, and graduate students on Hawaiʻi Island through in-person networking and collaborative research products.
 Utilizing the themes contained in the PI-CASC's overarching document, the 2018-2022 PI-CASC Science Agenda and the DOI FY2018-2022 Strategic Plan, the MCC builds adaptive capacity locally by identifying existing professional networks and expanding them through manager-driven research projects and collaborative forums.

 The four foundational elements of the MCC are:

-Our objective is to support long-term, in-person relationships and collaborative research projects by integrating research and management networks through the process of knowledge co-production.
+Our goal is to support long-term, in-person relationships and collaborative research projects by integrating research and management networks through the process of knowledge co-production.
 Together, managers and scientists co-produce research products that directly inform policy and meaningfully address the complex challenges faced by local managers and the communities they are connected to.
 Working closely with the Tropical Conservation Biology and Environmental Science Graduate Program at UH Hilo, the MCC's manager-driven research projects help local managers and communities adapt to socio-ecological shifts such as climate change, land-use change, invasive species impacts, and cultural change.
 The MCC also develops interactive forums that strengthen and build upon local knowledge networks and supports manager-driven interdisciplinary coursework at UH Hilo.

 The MCC partners with the Tropical Conservation Biology and Environmental Science Graduate Program at UH Hilo and is a part of the larger tri-university consortium of the Pacific Islands Climate Adaptation Science Center (PI-CASC).